Moving to Australia from New Zealand?

 Brisbane is the capital of Queensland and Australia’s third-largest city.
 Its humid subtropical climate has warmer weather than both Sydney and Melbourne.
 It has a dynamic economy and attracts a large number of migrants.
 With its friendly locals and a laidback lifestyle, it’s no surprise this city is fast becoming Australia’s top spot to live (watch out, Melbourne).

-It has a population of approx two million.
-It has a relaxed lifestyle in a beautiful, spacious city.
-The city sprawls over a large area with most people living in detached houses with gardens.
-The beautiful Brisbane River flows through the city with a lot of homes having water views.
+It has a population of approximately two million and a relaxed lifestyle in a beautiful, spacious city.
+The city sprawls over a large area, and most people live in detached houses with gardens.
+The beautiful Brisbane River flows through the city, and many homes have water views.

 According to the Bureau of Statistics, Brisbane’s biggest migrant group are from the UK (6% of the population).
 The next biggest group is New Zealanders (4%).
 Asian countries around 6%.

-Brisbane is not situated on the coast, so no beaches.
-However, only an hour away you will find the stunning beaches of The Gold Coast and Sunshine Coast.
+Brisbane is not situated on the coast, so there are no beaches.
+However, only an hour away, you will find the stunning beaches of The Gold Coast and Sunshine Coast.

 Population: 2 million people